ga-wdi-lessons/es6/readme.md

 function Person(){
   this.age = 0
   setInterval(function(){
-    this.age++ // doesnt work because this is GLOBAL }, 1000)
+    this.age++ // doesnt work because this is GLOBAL.
+The setInterval function belongs to the window object.
+  }, 1000)
 }